The Anatomy of a Gluten Free, Allergy Friendly Pancake

 For eggs on a Paleo diet, eggs are allowed.
 If you are egg free, a flax (meal) egg is a great substitute.
 As mentioned above, milk will be a 1:1 exchange.

 Finally, there’s the rise on your Paleo pancakes.
 You’ll either need to use baking soda + acid, or Paleo baking powder which uses cream of tarter.
-We general avoid the latter because none of like the taste of cream of tarter.
+I general avoid the latter because none of like the taste of cream of tarter.

 Related Recipe: Paleo Pancakes

-Considerations for Corn Free Pancakes
+Considerations for Truly Corn Free Pancakes

 Related Recipe: Zucchini Pancakes